Facebook blocked in Myanmar as UN chief says coup must fail

 The coup sparked international condemnation and fears the military will drag 54 million people back to the decades of junta rule that turned Myanmar into one of Asia's most impoverished and repressive nations.

-With soldiers back on the streets of major cities, the takeover has not been met by any large street protests.
+With soldiers back on the streets of major cities, the takeover has so far not generated any mass pro-democracy street protests.

-But people have flocked to social media to voice opposition and share plans for civil disobedience -- especially on Facebook.
+However, hundreds of supporters of the Tatmadaw, as the military is called, rallied in the capital Naypyidaw Thursday in support of the coup.

+Some carried signs which read: "National betrayers who depend on foreign countries are not wanted" and "Tatmadaw loves the people... may you be successful."

 The Norwegian-owned company said it had to comply but "does not believe that the request is based on necessity and proportionality, in accordance with international human rights law".